create3000/x_ite/docs/_posts/components/Shaders/PackagedShader.md

 ### SFBool [in] **activate**

-Activate forces the shader to activate the contained objects.
+*activate* forces the shader to activate the contained objects.

 ### SFBool [out] **isSelected**

-IsSelected indicates this shader instance is selected for use by browser
+*isSelected* indicates this shader instance is selected for use by browser

 ### SFBool [out] **isValid**

-IsValid indicates whether current shader objects can be run as a shader program.
+*isValid* indicates whether current shader objects can be run as a shader program.

 ### SFString [ ] **language** "" <small>["Cg"|"GLSL"|"HLSL"|...]</small>